My Bunny Lies over the Sea: Plot

 Bugs Bunny is tunneling to his vacation spot and accidentally ends up near Loch Lomond, Scotland instead of the La Brea Tar Pits, where he mistakes a Highlander named Angus MacRory playing the bagpipes for a lady being attacked by a monster.
 Bugs jumps MacRory, trying to rescue the "woman", and in the process he smashes the bagpipes to pieces.

 Belatedly, Bugs figures out that MacRory is actually a man, fits him with a barrel and straps, claiming that wearing "a skirt" as a man is indecent, and then asks him for directions.
 When the outraged Scotsman replies that this is Scotland and brandishes a blunderbuss, Bugs dives back into his hole and comes back out disguised as an elderly Scotsman, accusing MacRory of trespassing on his property.
-MacRory doesn't believe him and challenges him to a game of golf.
+MacRory doesn't believe him and challenges him to a game of golf. ("Have it your wave, Mac," the rabbit obliges.
+"But don'cha get tired'a runnin' dem 18 bases?")

 Throughout the golf game, Bugs continually cheats on the Scotsman and then declares himself the winner.
 MacRory angrily denounces the rabbit's cheating, but Bugs defends himself with a list of fake "historical" citations.
 MacRory concedes defeat, but still claims that he can't be beaten when it comes to playing bagpipes, and he grabs the instrument to demonstrate.
 After playing, he dares Bugs to try outperforming him.
 Bugs dresses like a Scot playing not only the pipes, but also a trombone, a saxophone, a trumpet, two clarinets, cymbals on his feet, and a bass drum on his head with the beaters tied to his ears, all at the same time.